-Contact one of Bowel Cancer Australia's friendly nurse advisors
+Contact one of Bowel Cancer Australia's Bowel Care Nurses

-If you have any questions about your bowel cancer, you should contact the medical team at the hospital where you are being treated in the first instance.
+If you are currently being treated for bowel cancer and have any questions or concerns, you should first contact your medical team at the hospital where you are being treated.

-You will have a number of contacts at your local hospital who can answer specific questions about your treatment, and you should not be afraid to ask for help if you are worried at any stage of your bowel cancer journey.
+You will have a number of contacts at your local hospital who can answer specific questions about your treatment.
+You should not be afraid to ask for help if you are worried at any stage.

-However, sometimes you may not be able to get hold of your team, or you may just want to clarify information you have been given.
+However, sometimes you may not be able to get hold of your team, or you may just want to clarify some information or ask a question about bowel cancer.

-The nurse advisory service enables patients to clarify information they have been given earlier by their treating doctor and other members of the health team.
-Bowel Cancer Australia's nurse advisors add an extra layer of support to the trusted relationship patients have with their treating medical team at a very difficult time.
+Our Bowel Care Nurses may help to clarify information given to patients by their treating doctor regarding chemotherapy, radiotherapy and surgery.
+They provide an extra layer of support to the trusted relationship patients have with their treating medical team at a very difficult time.

 Although typically this service is of most value to people newly diagnosed with bowel cancer and their families, our registered nurses provide information and support to anyone with a question or experience related to bowel cancer.